Bataan Nuclear Power Plant: Construction

-Construction on the Bataan Nuclear Power Plant began in 1976.
-Following the 1979 Three Mile Island accident in the United States, construction on the BNPP was stopped, and a subsequent safety inquiry into the plant revealed over 4,000 defects.
+In 1976, construction on the Bataan Nuclear Power Plant began.
+Following the 1979 Three Mile Island accident in the United States, construction on the BNPP was stopped, and a safety inquiry into the plant revealed over 4,000 defects.
 Among the issues raised was that it was built near a major geological fault line and close to the then dormant Mount Pinatubo.

+In November 1979, President Ferdinand Marcos stated via a decree that the continuation of the construction was not possible due to potential hazards to the health and safety of the public.
+However, the Marcos administration eventually supported the project.

-By 1984, when the BNPP was nearly complete, its cost had reached US$2.3 billion.
+In 1984, when the BNPP was nearly complete, its cost had reached US$2.3 billion.
 Equipped with a Westinghouse light water reactor, it was designed to produce 621 megawatts of electricity.

-President Ferdinand Marcos was overthrown by the People Power Revolution in February 1986.
+In February 1986, President Ferdinand Marcos was overthrown by the People Power Revolution.
 Days after the April 1986 Chernobyl disaster in what was then the Ukrainian Soviet Socialist Republic, the succeeding administration of President Corazon Aquino decided not to operate the plant.
-Among other considerations taken were the strong opposition from Bataan residents and Philippine citizens as well as concern over the integrity of the construction.
-The Philippines experienced 8- to 12-hour rolling blackouts and power rationing from 1989 to 1993.
+Among other considerations taken was the strong opposition from Bataan residents and Philippine citizens as well as concerns over the integrity of the construction.
+From 1989 to 1993, the Philippines experienced 8- to 12-hour rolling blackouts and power rationing.

-The government sued Westinghouse for alleged overpricing and bribery but was ultimately rejected by a United States court.
-Debt repayment on the plant became the country's biggest single obligation.
-While successive governments have looked at several proposals to convert the plant into an oil, coal, or gas-fired power station, these options have all been deemed less economically attractive in the long term than simply constructing new power stations.
+The new government sued Westinghouse for alleged overpricing and bribery, but was ultimately rejected by a United States court.
+Debt repayment on the plant became the Philippine's single biggest debt obligation.
+Successive governments have looked at several proposals to convert the plant into an oil, coal, or gas-fired power station.
+These options have all been deemed less economically attractive in the long term than simply constructing new power stations.

 Opposition

 The Bataan Nuclear Power Plant was a focal point for anti-nuclear protests in the late 1970s and 1980s.
-The project was criticized for being a potential threat to public health, especially since the plant was located in an earthquake zone connected to Mount Natib, a caldera volcano similar to Mount Pinatubo.
+The project was criticized for being a potential threat to public health, especially since the plant was located in an earthquake zone, connected to Mount Natib, a caldera volcano similar to Mount Pinatubo.
 According to the US Geological Survey National Earthquake Information Center, several earthquakes have occurred on Mount Natib from 1951 to 2016.

 Following proposals submitted in 2017 by Korea Hydro & Nuclear Power Co.
 Ltd. and Russia's Rosatom to rehabilitate the plant, opposition to the nuclear plant also raised concerns related to safety and health issues, reliance on imported uranium, high waste, and the steep cost of decommissioning.